This post contains affiliate links. Read the full disclosure here.

 I don’t recommend freezing these bars!

-MORE BROWNIES AND BLONDIES YOU'LL LOVE
+MORE BLONDIES YOU’LL LOVE

 If you make this recipe, let me know how it went in the comments below, I’d love to hear from you!
 You can also tag me on Instagram or Facebook so I can check it out!